If there was one life skill everyone on the planet needed, it was the ability to think with critical objectivity- Henry David Thoreau

 Critical thinking is the objective analysis and evaluation of an issue to form a judgment.

 Why is Critical thinking a prerequisite for landing a job?

 The world is moving at a fast pace, especially with the emergence of digital media.
-Often, decisions have to be taken within a fraction of a second and that decision can make or break things.
-Often situations occur at a job where an instantaneous decision has to be taken, and there is no time to consult a specialist, and it is in such scenarios that a person with critical thinking can act as the saviour.
+Often, decisions have to be taken within a fraction of a second, and that decision can make or break things.
+Often situations occur at a job where an instantaneous decision has to be taken, and there is no time to consult a specialist, and it is in such scenarios that a person with critical thinking can act as the savior.

 How are critical thinkers always one step ahead?

 It makes one a better fit at the new knowledge economy- One has to be quick in this fast-paced world.
 Everything is moving at a lightning-fast speed.
-The new economy places increasing demands on soft intellectual skills, and the ability to analyse information and integrate diverse sources of knowledge in solving problems.
+The new economy places increasing demands on soft intellectual skills, and the ability to analyze information and integrate diverse sources of knowledge in solving problems.
 Excellent critical thinking promotes such thinking skills and is very important in the fast-changing workplace.

 - Increased Creativity- Critical thinking and creativity go hand in hand.
 Just ideas aren’t enough to come up with a creative solution.
-Understanding the problem and analysing it are equally important.
+Understanding the problem and analyzing it are equally important.
 To come up with a solution one has to peel layer by layer and get a deep understanding of the problem and only a critical thinker has those abilities.